 Up and Running in No Time

 ERP software, no matter how great, has to be implemented correctly to be used to its full potential.
 Your shop shouldn’t be solely responsible for the implementation, but the vendor shouldn’t be completely responsible either.
 Ideally, the vendor will have an implementation consultant for your company, but you can hire an outside consultant if you need to.
 However, for the best implementation, a point person within your company would learn just about everything about the ERP software, and an implementation specialist from the vendor would guide your point person and your shop through the set-up.
 That way, someone who knows your company well would work with someone who knows the software inside and out to give your shop the best fit.
 There are a few important things to find out about implementation: how long it takes, if the vendor will assign you a dedicated account manager, and if that account manager’s compensation is tied into your shop’s success or failure.
-After you’ve researched the implementation process, you will want to see what the vendor’s service and support is like.
+After you’ve researched the implementation process, you will want to see what the vendor’s service and support are like.

 Services and Support